theultimatelife11/Basic-Notepad/README.md

 # Basic-Notepad
- Just basic ntoepad that i coded
+ Just basic notepad that i coded
+# Windows Compiling
+ Download Embarcadero Dev-C++ 6.3
+ Locate Project1.dev file using Dev-C++
+ Then Press F9 key on your keyboard
+ The Executable file should be on Basic Notepad directory